GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ---
-title: Functions - create your own actions or conditions
+title: Functions - create your own actions, conditions or expressions
 ---
-# Functions: create your own actions or conditions
+# Functions: create your own actions, conditions or expressions

 An "Events Function" or simply Function is a powerful feature of GDevelop.
 [External events](/gdevelop5/interface), [links](/gdevelop5/events/link) and [groups](/gdevelop5/events/group) are useful to organize the events of your game, and even reuse some, in more than one place in your game.
 For example, you could put common events, to manage the enemies in some external events, and include these events, using a link, in various scenes.